Dental-Integrators-Association/diadocs/dia-reddit/dia-reddit-overview.md

 - Recruit subscribers
 - Recruit moderators

-# /r/DIAUS Membership Requirements
+# /r/DIA Membership Requirements

-The DIAUS Reddit page is open to the public.
+The DIA Reddit page is open to the public.
 Only requirements are to abide by the community rules.
 (Link to community rules/guidelines)

 # Members